Preparing For Your New Shed in 4 Easy Steps

-If you belong to a Home Owners Association, ask someone on the board about any rules they may have.
+If you belong to a Home Owners Association, ask someone on the board about any rules.
 Check with us if the zoning office requires any paperwork.
-We may be able to supply to you to give to the officials.
+We may be able to supply it to you to give to the officials.

 3. Preparing the Site For Your New Shed.

 A fast and easy way would be turn this task over to someone who does it professionally.

 Check with us at the office for someone we can recommend, or you can check with your favorite landscaper.
 One of the landscapers we recommend is Abundant Scapes; check them out!
 But if you decide to tackle this yourself, the first thing to decide is which type of foundation to put down:

 Crushed Stone: Use about 3 inches of crushed stone.
 It is available at most Lawn and Garden Centers or Retail Landscapers.
 Spread out over the area your new shed will cover but adding about 12” on all sides, so the stone foundation will be larger than your shed.
 Start by clearing grass and dirt from your site in an area a little bigger than your shed.
 Make sure to keep this new dug up earth as flat as you can.
 Then spread out your crushed stone about 3 inches thick.
 Finally, flatten out the stone by stepping on a 4x4 to ensure it’s even.